albb0920/big5-ansiart/README.md

 ## Example: Get it working

+This gem requires CJK font `AR PL UMing` for PNG rendering, which is licensed under Arphic Public License.
 Put a `uming.tcc` font file in your working directory.

+Ways to find it:
-In Ubuntu it might be at `/usr/share/fonts/truetype/arphic/uming.ttc`.
+* In Ubuntu, it might be at `/usr/share/fonts/truetype/arphic/uming.ttc`.
+* Download it from [freedesktop.org] (http://www.freedesktop.org/wiki/Software/CJKUnifonts/Download)

 Download a ansi file: